shashankkatte/ts-playground/README.md

 ### Why do we care about Types at all?

-1. Types are used by the TypeScript Compiler to analyse our code for errors.
+1. :point_right: Types are used by the TypeScript Compiler to analyse our code for errors.
 Remember? like that good friend to help find errors while develping.

-2. Types allow other developers to understand what values are flowing around in the codebase.
+2. :point_right: Types allow other developers to understand what values are flowing around in the codebase.
 It makes your code more readable, maintainable and collaboration is easy.

-### Code snippet examples on Types
+### Code examples on Types

-> Refer to `02_ts_features/01-types.ts` for some code snippet examples and inline explanations.
+> Refer to [`02_ts_features/01-types.ts`](./02_ts_features/01-types.ts) for some code snippet examples and inline explanations.

 ### So where do we use types?

-**EVERYWHERE**, well thats the simple answer.
+:earth_americas: **EVERYWHERE**, well thats the simple answer.
 You like it or not you will be surrounded by types. every value has a type associated with it.

 ## Type Annotations and Type Inference